ipa-lab/hackingBuddyGPT/README.md

 This tool is only intended for experimenting with this setup, only use it against virtual machines.
 Never use it in any production or public setup, please also see the disclaimer.
 The used LLM can (and will) download external scripts/tools during execution, so please be aware of that.

-For information about its implemenation, please see our [implemenation notes](docs/implementation_notes.md).
+For information about its implementation, please see our [implementation notes](docs/implementation_notes.md).
 All source code can be found on [github](https://github.com/ipa-lab/hackingbuddyGPT).

 ## Current features:

 - connects over SSH (linux targets) or SMB/PSExec (windows targets)
-- supports multiple openai models (gpt-3.5-turbo, gpt4, gpt-3.5-turbo-16k, etc.)
+- supports OpenAI REST-API compatible models (gpt-3.5-turbo, gpt4, gpt-3.5-turbo-16k, etc.)
 - supports locally running LLMs
 - beautiful console output
-- log storage in sqlite either into a file or in-memory
+- logs run data through sqlite either into a file or in-memory
-- automatic (very rough) root detection
+- automatic root detection
 - can limit rounds (how often the LLM will be asked for a new command)

 ## Vision Paper